hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 Would you like to use a personal library instead? (yes/No/cancel)
 ```

-Based on this message it looks like the main library folder can only be modified by the sys admins.
-The cluster has been set up to allow every user to create their own libraries for the distinct versions of R, this is to account for every user having different needs.
+Based on this message it looks like the main library folder cannot be modified by us.
+Instead, the cluster has been set up to allow every user to create their own libraries for the distinct versions of R, this is to account for every user having different needs.

 Say `cancel` or do Ctrl + C to escape back to the R command prompt and quit out of R without saving the workspace image.